jmhbrown/jmhbrown.github.io/_posts/2015-06-23-header-checks.md

 2015-06-23T15:51:56.528548-04:00 test-smtp-server postfix/cleanup[26774]: 7F39E20721: message-id=<20150623195156.7FSKJSDFKS@test-smtp-server>
 ```

-Ah, so, that makes sense.
+Ah, that makes sense.
 The header spans multiple lines and it seems that a match on any line in the header is enough to trigger the filter.
 If we switch back to our original header_checks, it's obvious that the regex is a little too eager.
 ```
 $ postmap -q 'Subject: Testing' pcre:/etc/postfix/header_checks
 FILTER relay:smtp-relay.fancyshmancyrelay.com